oriente-fe/oriente-utility/README.md

 # Oriente Utility

-A collection of validation, normalization and helpers.
+A collection of validation, normalization and business related helpers which can only be used in modern web development with transpiler.

+This library is for internal use, it has **no babel** and **no terser**, therefore it will not compatible to all kinds of usage.

 [Document](#)